Welcome to Loving, Living, Laughing!

 There you have it!
 My top five favorite historical fiction books!
 Now go read some books! :)

 Howdy y'all!
 I'm Holly and welcome to my blog!
-I'm a eighteen year old believer saved by the blood of the Lamb, lover of Christ alone, a Bible Bee-er, cowgirl wanna be, a bookworm, photographer in the making, musician, business owner and blogger.
+I'm a nineteen year old believer saved by the blood of the Lamb, lover of Christ alone, a Bible Bee-er, cowgirl wanna be, a bookworm, photographer in the making, musician, business owner and blogger.
 I'm also the oldest of 7 kids and live in the west!
 Hope you enjoy hangin' out here!